Harry Frankfurt: Personhood

 Persons are characterized by certain attributes or capacities, like reason, moral responsibility, and self-consciousness.
 However, there is wide disagreement, both within the academic discourse and between different cultures about what the essential features of personhood are.
 One influential and precisely formulated account of personhood is given by Frankfurt in his "Freedom of the Will and the Concept of a Person".
 He holds that persons are beings that have second-order volitions.
 A volition is an effective desire, i.e. a desire that the agent is committed to realizing.
 Not all desires become volitions: humans usually have many desires but put only some of them into action.
 For example, the agent may have one desire to eat an unhealthy cake but follows their other desire to have a healthy salad instead.
 In this case, eating the cake is a mere desire while eating the salad is a volition.
 Frankfurt places great importance on the difference between first- and second-order desires.
 Most regular desires, like the desire to eat healthy food or to buy a car, are first-order desires.
 Second-order desires are desires about desires.
 So the desire to have a desire to eat healthy food is a second-order desire.
 Entities with first-order desires care about what the world around them is like, for example, whether they own a car or not.
 Entities with second-order desires care also about themselves, i.e. what they themselves are like and what mental states they possess.
 A second-order desire becomes a second-order volition if it is effective, i.e. if the agent is committed to realizing it by fostering the corresponding first-order desire.
-Frankfurt sees this as the mark of personhood since entities with second-order volitions do not just have desires but also care about which desires they have.
+Frankfurt sees this as the mark of personhood because entities with second-order volitions do not just have desires but care about which desires they have.
 So persons are committed to the desires they have.

 According to Frankfurt, not every entity with a mind is a person.
 He refers to such entities as "wantons".
 Wantons have desires and follow them but do not care about their own will.
 In this regard, they are indifferent to which of their desires become effective and are translated into action.
 Frankfurt holds that personhood is an important feature of humans but not of other animals.
 However, even some humans may be wantons at times.
-Various of Frankfurt's examples of such cases involve some forms of akrasia in which a person acts according to a first-order desire that they do not want to have on the second order.
-For example, a struggling drug addict may follow their first-order desire to take drugs even though they have a second-order desire to stop wanting drugs.
+Various of Frankfurt's examples of such cases involve some forms of akrasia in which a person acts according to a first-order desire that he/she does not want to have on the second order.
+For example, a struggling drug addict may follow his/her first-order desire to take drugs despite having a second-order desire to stop wanting drugs.